Weightmans office

 Continue reading

-Traditionally, Weightmans has been known as an insurance firm, doing mainly litigation work.
-It has carved out a formidable reputation in this field and covers the whole gamut from defending NHS Trusts against clinical negligence claims such as complex brain injury litigation to advising corporates on their insurance needs.
+Traditionally, Weightmans has been known as an insurance firm, primarily focusing on litigation work.
+It’s carved out a formidable reputation in this field and covers the whole gamut from defending NHS Trusts against clinical negligence claims such as complex brain injury litigation to advising corporates on their insurance needs.
 The RadcliffesLeBrasseur merger bolstered Weightmans’ already impressive offering in the healthcare and insurance sectors, as well as reaffirming its position as one of the few top national law firms in London offering international private wealth services.

-The quality of work “varies from seat to seat but [is] mostly positive”.
+The quality of work “varies from seat to seat but [is] mostly positive “In some departments you can be given really high-quality work and in others it can be more administrative”, insiders say.
 Examples include “attending conferences and talking to clinicians in healthcare” and “running a couple of small claims matters to trial”.
 Though the reality of being a trainee comes with “some pretty mundane tasks”, there is “no photocopier in sight”.
 One insider offers this experience from the frontline: “I have done a seat with the Police team and every case had an interesting set of facts.
 A lot of responsibility is also given in dealing with counsel, drafting documents and taking on your own caseload depending on the type of work.
 However, in other insurance-related seats, the set of facts will be very interesting but the work you get involved in might not be as hands-on.”

-The firm’s 235+ partners are said to be “more than willing to call in to explain anything”.
-This is unsurprising as the firm scores consistently well for partner approachability in the 2023-24 Legal Cheek Trainee and Junior Lawyer Survey.
+The firm’s 248 partners are said to be “more than willing to call in to explain anything”, and one trainee notes: “I often find myself chatting to partners at the monthly office socials (sometimes without even realising how senior they are!)”
+This is unsurprising as the firm scores consistently well for partner approachability in our latest Trainee and Junior Lawyer Survey.
 According to one trainee, “there is a genuine interest for you to progress and to stay with Weightmans if they can make it happen”.
-Another trainee says the partners they have encountered so far during their TC are “very approachable” and “always willing to give their time to discuss things”, adding, “you do have to be proactive though”.
+Another trainee says the partners they have encountered so far during their TC are “extremely approachable” and “always willing to give their time to discuss things”, caveating “you do have to be proactive though”.

-The firm is developing constantly with AI being used to help out.
-“Software that can bulk process documents are used and the innovation team is producing a bespoke litigation management system to make routine cases easier and more profitable to run,” explains one trainee.
+What’s more, Weightmans is constantly developing its AI usage: “Software that can bulk process documents are used and the innovation team is producing a bespoke litigation management system to make routine cases easier and more profitable to run,” explains one trainee.
 Embracing technology has also helped with becoming more environmentally conscious to match the firm’s “drive to comply with the UN’s Sustainable Development Goals”.
+Notably, this year marked the launch of CyXcel, Weightmans’ new cybersecurity consulting business which helps with data and cybersecurity.
+The business has been such a success that operations are already being established in North America.

-Salary and perks are “probably a bit on the low side compared to similar sized firms”.
+Salary and perks are “probably a bit on the low side compared to similar sized firms”, although there is a “performance-based” cash bonus scheme to boost take-home pay.
 Perks are limited to “discounts at various retailers, gyms, health assessments, mobile network providers” and, of course, “monthly pizza lunches”.
-But this does not seem to bother rookies, who value their 28 days annual leave plus bank holidays, social events such as the summer party at London’s Oxo Tower and strong camaraderie with their peers more.
+But this does not seem to bother rookies, who value their 28 days annual leave plus bank holidays, the social events on offer (such as the summer party at London’s Oxo Tower) and the strong camaraderie they’ve built with their peers, over anything else.
 As one trainee put it: “Law firms with perks tend to strike me as a bit gimmicky and usually using the perk to hide a more deep-seated problem (such as poor work/life balance).”

 With a history stretching all the way back to the nineteenth century, this is a dynamic firm which keeps developing.
 Following its recent merger capitalising on long-term investment into office premises, technology and staff, it is surely an exciting time to be at Weightmans.